uwerat/qskinny/README.md

 It might support all versions Qt >= 5.15, but you can rely on:

 - Qt 5.15
-- current long term supported ( LTS ) version of Qt
+- current long term supported ( LTS ) version of Qt ( at the moment Qt 6.5.x )
 - current version of Qt

-On debian bullseye these packages need to be installed: `build-essential qt-qmake qtbase5-dev qtbase5-private-dev qtdeclarative5-dev qtdeclarative5-private-dev libqt5svg5-dev`.
+On debian bullseye these packages need to be installed for Qt5: `build-essential qtbase5-dev qtbase5-private-dev qtdeclarative5-dev qtdeclarative5-private-dev libqt5svg5-dev`.
+For Qt6 you need the corresponding ones.

 > Optional: When enabling the `hunspell` feature the following package needs to be installed: `libhunspell-dev`